Combinatorial properties and characterization of glued semigroups: Introduction

-In Section \ref{section_gluing_comb}, we examine the non-connected simplicial complexes $\nabla _m$ associated to the glued semigroups.
-By understanding the vertices of the connected components of these complexes, we give a combinatorial characterization of the glued semigroups as well as their glued degrees (Theorem \ref{main_gluing}).
-Besides, in Corollary \ref{corolario_indispensable} we deduce the conditions under which the ideal of a glued semigroup is uniquely generated.
-Despite the fact that Theorem \ref{main_gluing} and Corollary \ref{corolario_indispensable} provide the basis to implement algorithms, they may be, however, no efficient.
-In this sense, the goal of this section is to provide further knowledge about (glued) semigroups employing combinatorial theory no matter the efficiency of the obtained algorithms.
+Furthermore, some methods which require linear algebra and integer programming are given to obtain examples of glued semigroups.

-We devote the last part of this work, Section \ref{seccion_generando_gluing}, to construct glued semigroups (Corollary \ref{gamma_afin}), complete intersection glued semigroups and affine glued semigroups (Subsection \ref{section_affine}).
-We create the affine glued semigroups by solving an integer programming problem.
+The content of this work is organized as follows.
+Section \ref{generalizaciones_gluing} presents the tools to generalize to non torsion-free semigroups a classical characterization of affine gluing semigroups (Proposition \ref{proposicion_gluing_gupos}).
+In Section \ref{section_gluing_comb}, the non-connected simplicial complexes $\nabla _m$ associated to glued semigroups are studied.
+By using the vertices of the connected components of these complexes we give a combinatorial characterization of glued semigroups as well as their glued degrees (Theorem \ref{main_gluing}).
+Besides, in Corollary \ref{corolario_indispensable} we deduce the conditions in order the ideal of a glued semigroup to be uniquely generated.
+Finally, Section \ref{seccion_generando_gluing} is devoted to the construction of glued semigroups (Corollary \ref{gamma_afin}) and affine glued semigroups (Subsection \ref{section_affine}).